Iron Fist is calling it quits in 2022

 In the recently concluded limited series Iron Fist: Heart of the Dragon, both Danny Rand and Pei passed along their Iron Fist powers to Okoye to defeat a villain.
 After their success, Okoye deposited the Iron Fist powers in an egg of Pei's dragon, Gork, who was being reborn as Gork the Undying - replacing Shou-Lao the Undying, the dragon from which the Iron Fist powers were previously taken from.

-That now appears to include ditching the costume unceremoniously in a back alley trash can with the words "Iron Fist No More," a familiar image and phrase that of course are Marvel's latest homage to 1967's iconic Amazing Spider-Man #50 in which Peter Parker dumps his costume into an alley trashcan.
+That now appears to include ditching the costume unceremoniously in a back alley trash can with the words 'Iron Fist No More,' a familiar image and phrase that of course is Marvel's latest homage to 1967's iconic Amazing Spider-Man #50 page in which Peter Parker dumps his costume into an alley trashcan.

 Marvel plans to reveal more on this Iron Fist project on October 29, with the title or story arc itself planned to debut in February 2022.